jamesallardice/jslint-error-explanations/articles/escaped-eol.md

  - In JSLint the warning given since August 2013 is "Unexpected '\\'"

- - In JSLint between May 2011 and August 2013 the message used was "This is an ES5 feature"
+ - In JSLint between May 2011 and August 2013 the message used was the more generic "This is an ES5 feature"

  - Before May 2011 this functionality was not supported in JSLint